 Tell us what you think

 I hope your take away from this post is that understanding your workflow is just as important as understanding your tools.
 The approaches I’ve shared are simple ones, but they’ve made a big difference in my own design process.
-Give them a try, and share your favorite tools and methods for working smarter, not harder, in the comments or on the Cooper PUB Facebook Page.
+Give them a try, and share your favorite tools and methods for working smarter, not harder, in the comments.